HirenRupchandani/fetch-analytics-engineer/README.md

 - No cleaning was performed except some renaming of fields for easier access.
 - Again, a foreign key relationship cannot be established with users and brands but we can point to specific userIds and brandCodes or barcodes.
 - There are inconsistencies between barcodes present in brands and the ones present in items.
 Is there are different subset of barcodes or is there any validation error?
-- There are inconsistencies between barcodes present in brands and the ones present in items.
-Is there are different subset of barcodes or is there any validation error?